1 Day in Rome Itinerary Roaming Through Italy’s Capital

 Colorful display of various gelato flavors inside Gelateria Pasquino in Rome.

-After a full day of exploring this last stop is going to be quite a trek before returning to the hotel, but I promise it’s worth it since you’ll be visiting the #1 ranked dessert out of 950 spots in Rome on TripAdvisor at the time of writing!
-Gelateria Pasquino serves up artisanal ice cream in Trastevere, decidedly the most ideal place for excellent ice cream in Rome in an informal and friendly atmosphere.
-Choose the traditional yet innovative taste of their proposals, as the organic, genuine ingredients are what make all the difference here.
-From fruit flavors to creams and chocolates, all their ice creams are prepared only with fresh, certified, and high-quality raw materials.
-A stop at Gelateria Pasquino is a delicious opportunity to carve out an exclusive moment of pleasing relaxation; savor this tasty cold treat which is the right creamy consistency and conveys sensations of freshness, cleanliness and lightness to the palate.
+From fruit flavors to creams and chocolates, all their frozen treats are prepared with only fresh, certified, and high-quality raw materials.
+A stop at Gelateria Pasquino is a delicious opportunity to carve out an exclusive moment of pleasant relaxation; savor this tasty cold treat with the right creamy consistency which conveys sensations of freshness, cleanliness, and lightness to the palate.
 The best part is that the prices are astronomically reasonable for the notoriety of this establishment—I dug into a medium cup with two flavors for only €4, choosing lavanda and fior di latte of course!

 Dinner - Enoteca La Torre